-TC has stated that taking a vaccine that has been approved by Health Canada will not result in restrictions or limitations to aviators.
+TC has stated that taking a vaccine that has been authorized by Health Canada will not result in restrictions or limitations to aviators.
 TC Civil Aviation Medicine does not impose grounding periods for aviators wishing to take vaccines approved by Health Canada.
 TC has advised, however, that participating in any vaccine clinical trial is incompatible with medical certification.

 Further information regarding immunizations can be found in the Aeronautical Information Manual 3.13.

 Prioritization of available vaccines in Canada is ongoing.

 The National Advisory Committee on Immunization (NACI) previously stated that initial vaccine supply in Canada would be used for residents of senior living centers, health-care workers in care settings or those with direct contact with patients, people over the age of 80, and adults in indigenous communities.
 NACI has noted they may update or reevaluate the vaccine approach as more vaccine characteristics are defined.